scalableinternetservices/ucsb_website/_slide_src/07_high_availability_and_client_side_caching.md

 browser and intermediate proxy-caches:

 * must not save the information in any non-volatile storage
-* must make a best effot attempt to remove the information from volatile storage as promptly as possible
+* must make a best effort attempt to remove the information from volatile storage as promptly as possible

 __Note__: The browser may retain a copy in memory (volatile storage) for use